OmarAlkousa/DICOM-Using-Python/README.md

 For more information about **DICOM**, refer to this **[post](https://medium.com/@omar.ok1998/what-is-dicom-a28c5fe24c9d)**.

+There are a lot of DICOM samples on the internet.
+And you can use your own DICOM files.
+I chose a [dataset](https://www.kaggle.com/datasets/dmisky/dlwptvolumetricdicomlung) of 99 slices of chest-CT scans for one patient.
+You can find it on Kaggle.
+I saved the dataset on my [Drive](https://drive.google.com/drive/folders/1dbJpXVUBn0mSUxgJIqKZj4d_0thSeTW3?usp=sharing) so I can easily have access through GoogleColab.

 ## Dealing with DICOM Using ImageIO Python Package: [[TDS]](https://towardsdatascience.com/dealing-with-dicom-using-imageio-python-package-117f1212ab82)  [[Code]](https://github.com/OmarAlkousa/DICOM-Using-Python/blob/main/Dealing_with_DICOM_using_%20ImageIO/Dealing_with_DICOM_using_%20ImageIO.ipynb)
 Using the **ImageIO** Python package to **read DICOM files**, **extract metadata** and attributes, and plot image slices using **interactive** slider widgets using **Ipywidgets**.
 While doing so, we have to understand some important DICOM attributes such as **Pixel Spacing**, **Shape**, **Slice Thickness**, and **Aspect Ratio**.